 We aspire to be a responsibly-managed business that is Client-focused, competitive, forward-thinking, financially and environmentally resilient, and sustainable for the long term.

 Operating ethically, treating our Clients and employees with utmost respect, and reducing our impact on the environment are all vital components of maintaining the longevity and resiliency of our business.

 In a competitive global marketplace, people and organizations have more choice in products and providers.
 That’s why our focus on Clients is more critical than ever.

+Talent and culture is one of Sun Life’s six strategic areas of focus.
 It’s about hiring people with the right skills and investing in their development.
 It’s about making their jobs meaningful, rewarding and engaging.
 We also want our employees to feel motivated in their work.
 When they are, we believe they’ll be more productive and passionate in delivering on our Purpose.

 Our Client Data Privacy Principles serve as internal guardrails for how we use Client data to deliver on our Purpose.
 These principles include: